MobMonRob/ViewPathPlaning/README.md

 ## PHASE 4
 ### Description
 The fourth phase uses the generated robot position candidates and their corresponding reachable VPs as SCP.
 The least amount of nessesary robot positions need to be found that still cover all VPs.
-The implemented algorithms to solve the SCP are listet in Phase 2.
+The implemented algorithms to solve the SCP are listed in phase 2.

 ### Input and configuration
 - inputPath (path to a phase 3 output file)